myself-nahid/AI-TASK/readme.md

 ## Features

 - **Multi-Modal AI**: Combines traditional chatbot capabilities, document-based retrieval, and web search in a single interface.
-- **Interactive UI**: Built with Streamlit, providing an intuitive and user-friendly experience.
+- **Interactive UI**: Built with Gradio, providing an intuitive and user-friendly experience.
 - **LLM-Driven Intelligence**: Powered by Groq's Llama3-8b-8192 and HuggingFace embeddings for accurate responses.
 - **Customizable Knowledge Base**: Easy to extend and adapt for new domains or datasets.

 ## Technologies Used

 - **Python**: Core programming language.
-- **Streamlit**: Web framework for interactive applications.
+- **Gradio**: Web framework for interactive applications.
 - **LangChain**: Framework for working with LLMs and building chains.
 - **Groq LLM API**: For natural language processing tasks.
 - **FAISS**: Vector database for efficient similarity search.